 The Board of Control delegates authority and responsibility to the Director to manage the terms and conditions for the employment of professional personnel.
-The Director shall act reasonably and comply with State and federal law as well as any applicable collective bargaining agreement in effect.
+The Director shall act reasonably and comply with State and federal law as well as any applicable individual employment contract or collective bargaining agreement in effect.
 The Director is responsible for making dismissal recommendations to the Board consistent with the Board's goal of having a highly qualified, high performing staff.